bootcoder/htc_dev_settings/README.md

 ## Dev Settings used on my personal machine
 Use what you like of it.
 These have treated me well.

-### USE CAUTION
+### CAUTION
-When implementing these settings...
+Take heed when implementing these.
+If you do not know what or where these files go. **_DO NOT ATTEMPT_**.
+Ask a fellow developer to help you along.

+These are not dotfiles and do not work for everyone out of the box.

 Example:
   - Sublime user settings are dependent on several packages that you may not have installed locally.